Munich is the most populous city and capital of Bavaria. It is also the third-largest city in Germany.

 Weisswurst, white pork sausage is traditionally only eaten for breakfast by Bavarians.
 Apparently, it’s a cultural taboo to eat it for any other meal.
 Perhaps it’s because long ago, it contained no preservatives so the freshly-made sausage had to be eaten right away.
 The tradition remains even though Weisswurst can be refrigerated and eaten at any meal today.
 A traditional Bavarian breakfast consists of Weisswurst, pretzels with sweet mustard, and beer.
 Surprise, surprise.

-Marienplatz, a central square in Munich’s city center has been the main square since 1158.
+Marienplatz, a central square in downtown Munich has been the main square since 1158.
 During the middle ages, markets and tournaments were held in the square.
 It was later named after a Marian column called the Mariensäule.
 A Marian column is a religious monument with the depiction of the Virgin Mary at the top.
-The Old City Hall on the east side and the New City Hall on the north side dominate the square today.
+The Old Town Hall on the east side and the New City Hall on the north side dominate the square today.

 It is thought that the Neues Kino Gabriel is the oldest cinema in the world.
 The Pionier Cinema in the Polish Szczecin is listed as the oldest by the Guinness Book of World Records.
 However, it was established in 1907 and the Neues Kino Gabriel opened in 1906 and has been opened ever since.

 Hundreds of tourists climb the Olympiaberg, a huge hill in Olympiapark every day to take in the panoramic views that extend all the way to the Alps on a clear day.
-Many of them don’t realize that the giant hill was created from leftover rubble after WWII.
+Many of them don’t realize that the giant hill was created from leftover rubble after World War II.

 While most of a city’s oldest buildings are churches, that’s not the case in Munich’s quirky history.
 Workers at archeological excavations at the Marienhof found a latrine dating back to 1260.
-It was located outside the city’s main gates.
+It was located outside the city’s main gates, but obviously still in southern Germany.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.